 Bath Bombs

 Another staple of the self-care world, relaxing in a bath to let your worries wash away with hot water.
-And what better way to do that than with a bath bomb.
+And what better way to do that than with a bath bomb?

 Weighted Blanket

-Weighted blankets are meant to be good for people who suffer from anxiety, although the science is out on if they’re effective or not.
+Weighted blankets are meant to be good for people who suffer from anxiety, although the science is out on whether they’re effective or not.
 These blankets are meant to simulate the feeling of being held tightly like you’re being hugged.
 If that seems like something that might make you feel relaxed, then check out my links.

 Huggable Heat Pads